 Strength & Intensity Program Director

-Roger Mack is certified with NASM (National Academy of Sports Medicine).
-He has worked with multiple celebrity figures, has been on Major Television network, and acted as the motivational speaker and fitness consultant.
-His career path started back in early 2000’s when Mack qualified for the 2003 and 2004 USA Indoor Championship in the 60m high hurdles.
-Later that year, he qualified for 2004 Olympic Games Trails in the 110m high hurdles.
-Although his drive, motivation and passion led him thus far, an Achilles injury halted his Olympic career.
+Roger Mack is a certified personal trainer with NASM (National Academy of Sports Medicine).
+His past experience involves working with celebrities, being featured on television shows, and acting as a motivational speaker and fitness consultant…just to name a few.
+His career started back in early 2000’s when he qualified for the 2003 and 2004 USA Indoor Championship in the 60m high hurdles.
+Later that year, he qualified for 2004 Olympic Games in the 110m high hurdles.
+Though unfortunately, an Achilles injury halted his Olympic career.
 He now completes as a competitive USA Track and Field Masters Sprinter.
-Mack has worked with NBC’s Biggest Loser Season 6 “Green Team” Adam and Stacey Capers, whom he led to the Finals.
-In his recent works, Mack trained two CEO’s – Basim Mansour or Michael & Son and Fouad Qreitem of Paisono’s Pizza – for a “2011 CEO Challenge.”
+In addition to his track career, he worked with NBC’s Biggest Loser Season 6 on the “Green Team” with Adam and Stacey Capers, whom he led to the Finals.
+He was also involved in the 2011 CEO Challenge and trained two CEO’s – Basim Mansour of Michael & Son and Fouad Qreitem of Paisono’s Pizza.

 Brooke Auxier is an ACE certified group fitness instructor, who teaches strength-training and high-intensity classes.
 Her Power Playground classes integrate weight-training exercises, body weight exercises, core work and cardio bursts!
 Prepare to sweat, be challenged and have some fun!
 You can connect with her on Instagram (@bodybybrookea) for tips, exercises and motivation!